brunomaga/brunomaga.github.io/_posts/2020-05-28-AI-Supercomputing-2.md

 <p align="center">
 <br/>
 <img width="30%" height="30%" src="/assets/AI-Supercomputing/transformer_attention_masked.png"/><br/>
 <br/><small>Input of the masked attention mechanism on the decoder for the sentence "Le gros chien rouge".
 The algorithm performs four iterations, one per word.
 Attention is computed for every word iterated.
-The mask component of the attention mechanism refers to replacing unseen words by zero.
+The mask component of the attention mechanism refers to replacing (in the attention matrix) the position of unseen words by zero.
 Source: unknown.
 </small>
 </p>